About the CCRY Network

 - Have a collective voice and make input into state and federal policy on issues affecting disconnected youth in distressed communities.

 Since 2006, the Network has convened semi-annually in host communities bringing teams to the forums to focus on issues, policies and strategies to enhance service delivery to vulnerable youth.
-CLASP serves as a convener and works with the communities to make the connections between federal policy and local practice.
+CLASP, with support from FHI 360, serves as a convener and works with the communities to make the connections between federal policy and local practice.

-Our current participating communities include: Albany, NY; Baltimore City, MD; Baltimore County, MD; Boston, MA; Washington, DC; Denver, CO; Durham, NC; Hartford, CT; Kansas City, MO; Los Angeles, CA; Louisville, KY; Miami, FL; Nashville, TN; Northern Virginia; Philadelphia, PA; San Diego, CA; San Francisco, CA; Seattle, WA; St. Louis, MO; Tacoma, WA; Tucson, NM.
+Our current participating communities include: Albany, NY; Baltimore City, MD; Boston, MA; Denver, CO; Durham, NC; Hartford, CT; Houston, TX; Kansas City, MO; Los Angeles, CA; Louisville, KY; Miami, FL; Nashville, TN; Philadelphia, PA; Seattle, WA; St. Louis, MO; Tacoma, WA; Tucson, AZ; and southeastern Arkansas.